daffl/jquery.dform/readme.markdown

 * use JavaScript and JSON instead of HTML markup since your page doesn't run without JS anyway
 * naturally generate JavaScript enhanced markup with your own extensions and custom types
-* have an easy way to include jQuery UI elements and JavaScript validation (both supported out of the box)
+* have an easy way to include jQuery UI elements and other popular jQuery plugins (some supported out of the box)
 * scaffold forms from business objects of your server side framework

 ## Get started: